-• We will publish these objectives alongside our policy with copies available on request in a variety of languages and formats.
+which we will publish alongside our policy with copies available on request in a variety of languages and formats.
 Appendix 1 should be used for each objective identified, for which an action plan should be created, to be monitored and reviewed on a regular basis and reported at termly meetings of the full governing body.